Machine Learning & AI Bootcamp

 | 10 | Capstone wrap-up, final presentations, portfolio launch | M9 + M10 |

 Part-time cohorts run the same content over 20 weeks at half the weekly intensity.
-Industry-speaker sessions are distributed across weeks 2-9 (roughly one per week, sometimes paired).
+Industry-speaker sessions are distributed across weeks 2-9.

 Pedagogy